A question from a reader on the literal understanding of Christ's Ascension:

 What sort of confusion could there have been had Christ said, "I am returning to my Father now" and then disappeared into a cave, walked down into a river or vanished into a forest?
 When He Ascended, He knew that this was a undeniable sign of His exaltation - and that all men would know what He meant by this act.

-So, as long as we don't think the essence of the Ascension is restricted to the physical lifting off the ground, but understand that the rising, like the walking on water, was a sign that pointed to a more profound truth (Christ "sitting down at the right hand of the Father") then we should have no problem affirming the literal truth of the Ascension without having to make it dependent upon a pre-scientific view of the world.
-Certainly Christ took this pre-scientific view into account when He Ascended, but the Ascension does not depend upon a pre-scientific view, nor does a modern, scientific cosmology preclude us from believing in the literal Ascension.
+So, as long as we don't think the essence of the Ascension is restricted to the physical lifting off the ground, but understand that the rising, like Christ's walking on water, was a sign that pointed to a more profound truth (Christ "sitting down at the right hand of the Father") then we should have no problem affirming the literal truth of the Ascension without having to make it dependent upon a pre-scientific view of the world.
+Certainly Christ took this pre-scientific view into account when He ascended, but the Ascension does not depend upon a pre-scientific view, nor does a modern, scientific cosmology preclude us from believing in the literal Ascension.

 I hope this helps.
 But in case it doesn't, here is what C.S.
 Lewis said about it: